 When it comes to baked fruit-and-pastry desserts, the classic pie isn’t the only game in town.
 These yummy concoctions are a favorite any time of the year.
-They work with whatever fruit is in season, in any shape pan, but they go by many names, so it can get confusing.
+They work with whatever fruit is in season (and fall means apples!), in any shape pan, but they go by many names, so it can get confusing.

 Here’s a refresher course on what to call the most common baked fruit desserts.
-So if Aunt Susie tells you to bring an apple crumble to the next pot luck supper, you’ll know exactly what she’s talking about.
+So if Aunt Susie tells you to bring an Apple Betty to the next pot luck supper, you’ll know exactly what she’s talking about.
 While there are regional differences in how these desserts are named, we provide a general description of each.

-Crisp, Crumble, Betty Or Buckle: What’s The Difference?
+Crisp, Crumble, Betty, Or Buckle: Which Is Which?

 Crumble: Crumbles are very similar to crisps, but the name originated in England.
 Both contain fresh fruit and are covered with a streusel topping that gets baked.
 Crumble toppings, however, usually do not contain oats, whereas crisp toppings do.